 DevOps engineering manager Alex Siegman runs SpotOn’s DevOps team, ensuring the company’s developers have the tools they need to push products from commit to customer.
-Here he shares his experience of integrating Spacelift into his team’s workflow.
+He spoke to us about his experience of integrating Spacelift into his team’s workflow.

-Our infrastructure code was too segregated because we had individual repositories for each of our AWS accounts.
-Within those repositories, we ran Atlantis for pull request automation, which worked well in isolation, but the downside was that to make any change and promote it across all the relevant environments required a minimum of seven pull requests.
+SpotOn’s infrastructure code was too segregated due to the use of individual repositories for each of its AWS accounts.
+They ran Atlantis within those repositories for pull request automation, which worked well in isolation, but the downside was it required at least seven pull requests to make any change and promote it across all the relevant environments.

-At first, we considered hacking something together ourselves.
-But then our cloud infrastructure contractor suggested we try Spacelift, which did exactly what we needed within our budget.
+SpotOn initially considered hacking something together themselves, but then their cloud infrastructure contractor suggested trying Spacelift, which did precisely what was required within budget.

-Spacelift has let us get down to a single pull request per change across all environments.
-We have drift detection, and we can easily see when changes are pending across all components when they have failed, so we have a lot better visibility than before.
+Spacelift has enabled SpotOn to get down to a single pull request per change across all environments.
+They have drift detection, and they can easily see when changes are pending across all components when they have failed, so visibility has improved enormously.